fwhelan/coinfinder/README.md

 `coinfinder [-d|-D] <gene information> -p <phylogeny> -o <output prefix> [--associate|--dissociate]`

 Coinfinder requires gene information and a phylogeny as input.
-The gene information can be provided in one of two formats: (a) as the `gene_presence_absence.csv` output from Roary; (b) as a tab-delimited list of genes present in each strain.
+The gene information can be provided in one of two formats: (a) as the `gene_presence_absence.csv` output from <a href="https://sanger-pathogens.github.io/Roary/">Roary</a>; (b) as a tab-delimited list of genes present in each strain.
 An example of a tab-delimited list of genes:

 ```
 gene_1	genome_1